 Drink well

-Water should never be under estimated as a powerful way to energize your body.
-It is common to grab a coffee or another caffeinated beverage which may provide a temporary energy fix, but could very well leave you feeling low on energy once the effects have worn off.
+Water should never be underestimated as a powerful way to energize your body.
+Grabbing a coffee or another caffeinated beverage may provide a temporary energy fix but could very well leave you feeling low on energy once the effects have worn off.
 Caffeine is a diuretic, so it flushes water out of your body.
-If you’re working on ‘how to have more energy’, take a large glass of water, try out the next tip on the list, and then see if you still ‘need’ that coffee.
+If you’re working on ‘how to have more energy,’ take a large glass of water, try out the next tip on the list, and then see if you still ‘need’ that coffee.

 Move your body

-There are immense benefits to regular activity, one of which is having a ‘mental’ break to refresh and re-energize the mind so you can return to a task or move onto your next one with increased energy.
-Some tips for increasing your movement levels include taking the stairs, parking further away and walking, getting up from your chair every 20-30 minutes, and taking a walk around the block during break times.
+Regular activity has immense benefits, one of which is having a ‘mental’ break to refresh and re-energize the mind so you can return to a task or move on to your next one with increased energy.
+Some tips for increasing your movement levels include taking the stairs, parking further away and walking, getting up from your chair every 20-30 minutes, and walking around the block during break times.

 Mind your stress

-Modern lifestyle can be busy with an array of stresses which can lead to low energy levels.
+Modern lifestyles can be busy with an array of stresses, which can lead to low energy levels.
 Stress management is a key component in how to have more energy.
-Try the following stress reducing tips to increase your energy levels:
+Try the following stress-reducing tips to increase your energy levels:

 Sleep well

-Read more about sleep in the articles ‘five factors that can affect your sleep‘ and ten tips for better sleep.
+Read more about sleep in the article Ten tips for better sleep.

 Are you uninspired?

-If your exercise motivation is low, make sure you check out this blog post.
-You might also enjoy reading these great motivational fitness quotes to help kick-start you into action.
+If your exercise motivation is low, check out this blog post.
+You might also enjoy reading these motivational fitness quotes to help kick-start you into action.

 All of these holistic health and fitness areas are closely linked.
-Work on small changes, one at a time to feel healthy, happy and more energized.
-If you feel like you’re nailing all the suggestions above but you’re still feeling low on energy, you may need to look deeper into the reasons that you’re feeling low on energy.
-Start with a trip to your health professional for some basic tests such as vitamins, minerals, thyroid health, and lingering viruses – your doctor will know what to check.
+Work on small changes, one at a time, to feel healthy, happy, and more energized.
+If you feel like you’re nailing all the suggestions above but still feel low on energy, you may need to look deeper into why you’re feeling low on energy.
+Start with a trip to your health professional for some basic tests, such as vitamins, minerals, thyroid health, and lingering viruses—your doctor will know what to check.

 For more information on a holistic health approach to supercharge your energy levels, check out my commonly asked holistic wellness questions (with links to the answers)